shady-robot/knowledge-practice-insight/computer_science/knowledge/devops/kubernetes/kubernetes_in_action/chapter14/README.md

 OOM scores are calculated from two things: the percentage of the available memory the process is consuming and a fixed OOM score adjustment, which is based on the pod's QoS class and the container's requested memory.

+## Setting default requests and limits for pods per namespace

+Instead of specifying `requests` and `limits` for every container, you can also do it by creating a LimitRange resource.
+It allows you to specify not only the minimum and maximum limit you can set on a container for each resource, but also the default resource requests for containers that don't specify requests explicitly.

+LimitRange resources are used by the LimitRanger Admission Control plugin.
+When a pod manifest is posted to the API server, the LimitRanger plugin validates the pod spec.
+The limits specified in a LimitRange resource apply to each individual pod/container or other kind of object created in the same namespace as the LimitRange object.
+They don't limit the total amount of resources available across all the pods in the namespaces.

+If namespaces are used to separate different teams or to separate development, QA, staging, and production pods running in the same Kubernetes cluster, using a different LimitRange in each namespace ensures large pods can be created in certain namespaces, whereas others are constrained to smaller pods.

+## Limit the total resources available in a namespace

+The ResourceQuota Admission Control plugin checks whether the pod being created would cause the configured ResourceQuota to be exceeded.
+If that's the case, the pod's creation is rejected.
+A ResourceQuota limits the amount of computational resources the pods and the amount of storage PersistentVolumeClaims in a namespace can consume.
+It can also limit the number of pods, claims, and other API objects users are allowed to create inside the namespace.

+A ResourceQuota object applies to the namespace it's created in, like a LimitRange, but it applies to all the pod's resource requests and limits in total and not each individual pod or container separately.

+When a quota for a specific resource is configured, pods need to have the request or limit set for that same resource, otherwise the API server will not accept the pod.
+That's why having a LimitRange with default for those resources can make life a lit easier for people creating pods.

+A ResourceQuota can also be configured to limit the number of Pods, ReplicationControllers, Services, and other objects inside a single namespace.
+This allows the cluster admin to limit the number of objects users can create based on their payment plan, and can limit the number of public IPs or node ports Service can use.